Oxycodone: 7 things you should know

-Oxycodone is a morphine-like, strong pain-relief medicine used for the relief of severe pain that is unresponsive to less potent pain-relief medicines.
+- Oxycodone is a morphine-like, strong pain-relieving medicine used for the relief of severe pain that is unresponsive to less potent pain-relieving medicines (analgesics).

-- Longer-lasting (extended-release) tablets available; also available in combination with acetaminophen, ibuprofen, or aspirin for added pain control.
+- Oxycodone is also available in combination with acetaminophen, ibuprofen, or aspirin for added pain control.

-- Less likely to cause an itchy rash compared to other opioid-like substances (e.g. morphine).
+- Oxycodone is less likely to cause an itchy rash compared to other opioids such as morphine.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Sedation can impair reaction skills and affect a person's ability to drive or operate machinery.
+- Sedation that may impair your reaction skills and affect your ability to drive or operate machinery.
 Avoid alcohol as the combination can lead to dangerous or fatal side effects.